darkreapyre/Sandbox/README.md

 >**Note:** *XXX.XXX.XXX.XXX* should be replaced with the `PublicIp` noted in **Step 8**.
 Additionally, for information on how to use *PuTTY* instead of *Git BASH* can new found [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

-To shut down the `admin` node from the AWS CLI, run the following:
+To shut down the `edge` node from the AWS CLI, run the following:

 ```
 > aws ec2 stop-instances --instance-ids i-XXXXXXXX
 ```

-To start the `admin` node from the AWS CLI, run the following:
+To start the `edge` node from the AWS CLI, run the following:

 ```
 > aws ec2 start-instances --instance-ids i-XXXXXXXX